e2nIEE/pandapower/doc/opf/powermodels.rst

 1. Download and install from `Gurobi download <https://www.gurobi.com/downloads/>`__  (you'll need an account for this)

+2. Run the file to get the gurobi folder, e.g., in linux you need to run :code:`tar -xzf gurobi<version>_linux64.tar.gz`

-2. Get your Gurobi license at `Gurobi license <https://www.gurobi.com/downloads/licenses/>`__ and download it (remember where you stored it).
+3. Get your Gurobi license at `Gurobi license <https://www.gurobi.com/downloads/licenses/>`__ and download it (remember where you stored it).

-3. Activate the license by calling :code:`grbgetkey YOUR_KEY` as described on the Gurobi license page.
+4. Activate the license by calling :code:`grbgetkey YOUR_KEY` as described on the Gurobi license page.

-4. Add some Gurobi paths and the license path to your local PATH environment variables.
+5. Add some Gurobi paths and the license path to your local PATH environment variables.
 In linux you can just open your `.bashrc` file with, e.g., :code:`nano .bashrc` in your home folder and add:

 ::